Genomics in the NHS: A clinician’s guide to genomic testing for rare disease

 Engage with fellow learners

 Learning is delivered through a variety of media, including video tutorials, interviews, animations, articles and discussion steps.
 Interactive elements, including quizzes and activities, allow learners to demonstrate their knowledge and further discussion is encouraged in the comments below each step.
-Those wishing to learn more about a given topic or area can do so by following signposting out to other resources.

 A second course covering the cancer pathway is currently in production and will be released in early 2023.